Humangent

 Pattern 2 (database-driven polling) fits when you have multiple workflows sharing approval infrastructure.
 You want reporting on approval times, rejection rates, and bottleneck reviewers.
 You already operate a database.
 Your chains vary in length based on request properties.

-Pattern 3 (managed platform) fits when the approval complexity is growing faster than your appetite to maintain it, and you would rather consume a platform than build one.
-Humangent is the option I'm building -- human controls for n8n automations, in private beta, shaped by early users.
+Pattern 3 (approval control layer) fits when the approval complexity is growing faster than your appetite to maintain it, and you would rather consume a platform than build one.
+Humangent is for that use case: approval control for n8n workflows.

 These patterns are not mutually exclusive.
 A common progression: start with Pattern 1 for your first approval workflow, move to Pattern 2 when you hit four or five workflows, and evaluate Pattern 3 when you realize you are spending more time on approval infrastructure than on the automations that depend on it.